Men's Basketball Sports

 “That just gave everyone hope,” Sharp said.

-As Duke inbounded the ball during its next possession, graduate guard Mylik Wilson tipped the pass and quickly pulled up for a three.
+As Duke inbounded the ball during its next possession, graduate guard Mylik Wilson tipped the pass and quickly launched a 3-pointer.
 He missed the shot, but Tugler soared in for the offensive rebound and dunked it, cutting the deficit to just one.

 With 20 seconds left, junior guard Tyrese Proctor missed a 1-and-1 free throw.

-Freshman forward Cooper Flagg, who finished with 27 points, sent graduate forward J’Wan Roberts to the line for another round of game-changing free throws.
-The winningest player in school history has been preparing for the moment.
+Then, freshman forward Cooper Flagg, who finished with 27 points, sent graduate forward J’Wan Roberts to the line for another round of game-changing free throws.
+The winningest player in school history had been preparing for the moment.

 “These are good,” junior guard Milos Uzan thought as Roberts took the shots.
 “J’Wan shoots 150 free throws a day… when nobody is watching, you are going to knock them down when everyone is watching.”

 Uzan was right.
-Roberts calmly sank both free throws, giving Houston a 68-67 lead — their first since midway through the opening half.
+Roberts calmly sank both free throws, giving Houston a 68-67 lead — their first since the 14:54 mark of the first half.

 On the other end, Roberts guarded Flagg as he launched a contested jumper.